ray-project/ray/doc/source/cluster/kubernetes.rst

 first walk you through how to deploy a Ray cluster on your existing Kubernetes cluster, then explore a few different ways to run programs on the Ray cluster.

-To learn about deploying an autoscaling Ray cluster using Ray's Kubernetes operator, read :ref:`here<k8s-operator>`.
+To learn about deploying an autoscaling Ray cluster using :ref:`Ray's Kubernetes operator<k8s-operator>`, read :ref:`here<k8s-operator>`.

 The configuration ``yaml`` files used here are provided in the `Ray repository`_